JasvithBasani/CasOptAx/README.md

 ## Overview

 This repository contains code to model quantum photonic neural networks using linear optical elements and cavity QED nonlinearities.
 The detailed architecture is introduced in the manuscript "[Universal Logical Quantum Photonic Neural Network Processor via Cavity-Assisted Interactions](https://arxiv.org/abs/2410.02088)" by Basani, Niu, and Waks(2024).
+Linear optical transformations over time-binned modes using the generalized Green Machine is introduced in the manuscript "[Hardware-Efficient Large-Scale Universal Linear Transformations for Optical Modes in the Synthetic Time Dimension](https://arxiv.org/abs/2505.00865)" by Basani*, Cui*, Postlewaite, Waks and Guha(2025).

 ## Components